toakes8/finalprojectjavascript/README.md

 Using node app.js in the main directory you will be sent to the index page where you can access the website.

-registration page can be found at /register
+registration page to create new users to test database can be found at /register

 DID
 1. added the ability to add users